Serving those who have served

 1. Each inquiry is screened to ensure they meet our application criteria.

-2. Following our initial screening an Application Package is sent for completion.
-The Application Package includes instructions for your medical care team and requires their input.
+2. Our initial screening an Application Package is sent to eligible inquiries, for completion.
+The Application Package includes instructions for your medical care team and requires their timely input.
 Please ensure your medical care team is able to return your paperwork within the required deadline.

-3. If successful, in-person and in-home interviews are conducted to meet the applicant and their household, to learn more about their lifestyle, and further define how a Service Dog can assist the applicant.
+3. If successful, in-person and in-home interviews are conducted to meet the applicant and their household, to learn more about their lifestyle, and further define how a Service Dog might assist the applicant.

 PLEASE NOTE: Due to a large daily call volume we can not respond to inquiry calls and emails.
 Our website includes answers to all our most commonly asked questions.